ch-xedt/SimpleScriptInterpreter/README.md

 ### **Data TYPES and VALUES :**

-The type of the variable is determined automatically and can therefore change during runtime, unless it`s a constant variable.
+The type of the variable is determined automatically and can therefore change during runtime, unless it's a constant variable.

 ```js
 let x = "Hello World";        # String-type #